Hulxv/ieee-backend/php/php.md

 However, **built-in functions are generally case-insensitive** when called.
 This means that calling `strtoupper()` or `STRTOUPPER()` will have the same effect.

 **Note:** It's essential to maintain consistency in case sensitivity to avoid unexpected behavior and potential errors in your code.

+**Programming vs. Scripting Languages**

+* **Programming languages** are general-purpose for building entire software applications.
+They typically require compilation into machine code for direct execution by the computer.
+(Examples: C++, Java, C#)
+* **Scripting languages** are often used for smaller tasks or to automate processes within a larger program.
+They're interpreted at runtime, meaning the code is translated line by line during execution.
+(Examples: JavaScript, Python, Ruby)

+**Dynamically vs. Statically Typed Languages**

+* **Dynamically typed languages** determine data types at runtime, providing flexibility but potentially leading to runtime errors if incorrect data types are used.
+(Examples: JavaScript, Python)
+* **Statically typed languages** require data types to be declared upfront, ensuring type safety and catching errors during compilation.
+(Examples: Java, C#)

+**Pass-by-Value vs. Pass-by-Reference**

+* **Pass-by-value** creates a copy of the variable being passed to a function.
+Changes made within the function don't affect the original variable.
+(Common in C++, Java)
+* **Pass-by-reference** passes the memory address of the variable to the function.
+Changes made within the function directly modify the original variable.
+(Common in C, C++)